‘The Sopranos’: What It’s Like to Visit Tony’s Home & Mingle With the Show’s Stars

-“That showed us that there is still a demand out there,” he adds.
-Castelluccio is the Senior Vice President of Talent Acquisition for VirtualCons which runs Sopranos Con.
+“That showed us that there is still a demand out there,” he added.
 “There are a lot of new fans that we’ve acquired,” the actor noted.

 An in-person experience like this doesn’t come cheap though as attendees dole out nearly $1,000 per ticket.
-Fans tuning in virtually don’t pay a dime though, and VirtualCons CEO Michael Mota is hoping to change the price tag in the future.
-“Unfortunately, this isn’t my home,” Mota says.
-“My goal is to buy it,” he adds,” then we can definitely [lower the price].”
+Fans tuning in virtually don’t pay a dime though, and VirtualCons CEO Michael Mota was hoping to change the price tag in the future.
+“Unfortunately, this isn’t my home,” Mota said at the time.
+“My goal is to buy it,” he added, “then we can definitely [lower the price].”

 One person feeling the nostalgia herself was Turturro who played Tony’s sister Janice in the series.
-Her bright energy couldn’t be stopped, but there was some deep emotion going on as she admits, “yes,” it is her first time back to the house since filming ended.
+Her bright energy couldn’t be stopped, but there was some deep emotion going on as she admitted, “Yes,” it was her first time back to the house since filming ended.
 “It was very weird walking in.
 The lovely owners let me use the bathroom, and when I came in, it was a little weird for me.
 I got a little sentimental.”

 It is a surreal feeling walking in Tony Soprano’s footsteps, but one that more fans will hopefully get the chance to experience.
-For now, they can look forward to the arrival of The Many Saints of Newark, David Chase’s prequel film that will feature Gandolfini’s real-life son Michael in the role of Tony.
+For now, they can relive the series anytime on Max, alongside David Chase‘s prequel film The Many Saints of Newark which saw Gandolfini’s real-life son Michael in the role of Tony.